DVS-devtools/GamifiveSDK/readme.md

 <h2>Migrating apps featuring older versions of the SDK to v0.4</h2>

+<h3>Migrating app using v0.3 to v0.4 of the SDK</h3>

-Apps featuring older versions of the SDK can be migrated to v0.4 by explicitly adding a call to the <i>Gamefive.init</i> method.
+Apps featuring v0.3 of the SDK can be migrated to v0.4 by explicitly adding a call to the <i>Gamefive.init</i> method before using any of the module's features.

 Previously, the <i>init</i> method was called implicitly, now it must be called by the game developer for correctly configuring the SDK by passing a config object with the desired parameters.

-See step (2) of section <b>"Instructions"</b> for further information about <i>Gamefive.init</i>.

-This is enough for migrating apps featuring v0.3 to v0.4; instead, for migrating apps featuring v0.1 to v0.4 two additional steps are necessary, they are described in the following section.

 <h3>Migrating app using v0.1 to v0.4 of the SDK</h3>

+Apps featuring v0.1 of the SDK can be migrated to v0.4 by explicitly adding a call to the <i>Gamefive.init</i> method before using any of the module's features.

+Previously, the <i>init</i> method was called implicitly, now it must be called by the game developer for correctly configuring the SDK by passing a config object with the desired parameters.

-1) The functionalities implemented in v0.1 correspond to the "lite" version of v0.4, so you must declare <i>lite: true</i> in the configuration parameters passed to the <i>init</i> method.
+Moreover, since the functionalities implemented in v0.1 correspond to the "lite" version of v0.4, you must declare <i>lite: true</i> in the configuration parameters passed to the <i>init</i> method.

 <h4> Example </h4>